lsst-dm/dmtn-002/index.rst

 Getting Started
 ===============

-These instructions and notes are for the stack tag version b1817, although it should work with current tags as well.
+These instructions and notes are for the stack tag version b2079 (v 12.0)  although it should work with current tags as well.

 CmdLineActivator